How Foundry

 01.Shared improvement cycles

 A better memory model in Lore makes Forge answers sharper and Temper experiments more accurate.
-A better workflow primitive in Anvil makes every product that uses it faster.
 Improvements don't stay local.

 02.Cross-domain learning

-Patterns that work in construction estimating inform how we structure financial review workflows.
-Measurement techniques proven in one vertical generalize to others.
+Patterns that work in construction estimating inform financial review workflows.
 Every engagement raises the baseline.

 03.No integration tax

-Because the layers were designed to work together from the start, there's no glue code between memory, engine, cockpit, and measurement.
-Each layer is thin; the system is cohesive.
+The layers were designed to work together from the start.
+No glue code between memory, engine, cockpit, and measurement.

 04.Customers inherit the platform

-When Foundry works with your business, your workflows run on this foundation.
-You don't operate the platform — you benefit from it.
-The products we build for you compound with every engagement.
+Your workflows run on this foundation.
+You don't operate the platform; you benefit from it.

 See how Foundry deploys